 Repository Management with Nexus

 Nexus Professional supports the OSGi Bundle Repository format.
-The OSGi Bundle format is defined by the OSGi RFC 112 "Bundle Repository".
-It is a format for the distribution of OSGi "bundles" which includes any components that are described by the OSGi standards set forth in RFC 112.
-An OBR repository has a single XML file which completely describes the contents of the entire repository.
-Nexus Professional can read this OBR repository XML and create proxy repositories which can download OSGi bundles from remote OBR repositories.
-Nexus Professional can also act as a hosting platform for OSGi bundles, you can configure your builds to publish OSGi bundles to Nexus Professional, and then you can expose these bundle repositories to internal or external developers using Nexus Professional as a publishing and distribution platform.
+The OSGi Bundle format is defined by the OSGi RFC 112 "Bundle Repository."
+It is a format for the distribution of OSGi bundles which includes any components that are described by the OSGi standards set forth in RFC 112.
+An OBR repository has a single XML file that completely describes the contents of the entire repository.
+Nexus Professional can read this OBR repository XML and create proxy repositories that can download OSGi bundles from remote OBR repositories.
+Nexus Professional can also act as a hosting platform for OSGi bundles.
+You can configure your builds to publish OSGi bundles to Nexus Professional, and then expose these bundle repositories to internal or external developers using Nexus Professional as a publishing and distribution platform.

 The following sections detail the procedures for creating and managing OBR repositories.